MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/hybrid-navigation-render-page-hierachy.md

 ---
 title: Render up to three levels of page hierarchy by using hybrid navigation
-description: Learn how to use hybrid navigation to render page hierarchy for a portal.
+description: Learn how to use hybrid navigation to render page hierarchy for a site.
 author: gitanjalisingh33msft

 ms.topic: conceptual
 ms.custom:
-ms.date: 04/21/2020
+ms.date: 01/09/2023
-ms.subservice: portals
+ms.subservice: power-pages
 ms.author: gisingh
 ms.reviewer: ndoelman
 contributors: